armeniki/TeleCardEmulator/README.md

 ## Limitations & Current Issues

 At this point, the emulator should only provide enough data to allow the payphone terminal to recognise it and display the monetary units available.
+Eventually an authentication routine will be included.

-There is a major issue with the sketch and details can be found on the Issues page.
+Unfortunately, there is a major issue with the sketch and details can be found on the Issues page.